ynslee/Cart_Value_Calculation/README.md

-# Wolt Delivery Fee Calculator 🛒
+# Delivery fee Calculator 🛒

-This is Delivery fee calculator for the backend assignment belongs to Yoonseon Lee
+This is Delivery fee calculator for the backend written in Python.

 ## Table of Contents
 1. [Getting Started](#getting_started)